Hogmanay celebrations are always special, but they’re even more memorable in the grand setting of a Scottish castle.

 Next day, after a tasty breakfast, we explored Pitlochry and Loch Faskally, although the drizzly weather did not keep us out for too long.
 Besides, we had to prepare ourselves for the gourmet Hogmanay dinner and party that evening.

 Not all the party-goers were staying in the hotel like us; some people had simply bought tickets for the dinner and ceilidh and were not staying at the castle.
 This meant that the party numbers were expanded beyond the hotel’s resident capacity and it made for a great atmosphere.

 After the strike of twelve and Auld Lang Syne, we danced till dawn.

 The party was held in a function room in the newer part of the hotel.
 Everyone had dressed up in their glad rags for the occasion.
 We were shown to tables which had been beautifully decorated with festive greenery and candles.
 It was time to make new friends.
 On our table were 3 other couples, who hailed from Glasgow.
 They were great fun and we really enjoyed their company.

 Pitlochry holds a fun New Year’s Day street party, which most of us braved despite inclement weather.
 People dressed as vikings carried flaming torches, a ceilidh band played, and we drank mulled wine while exploring the street stalls and shops.
 Another bracing walk around Loch Faskally and it was time to return to the castle to relax then enjoy our final gourmet dinner before preparing for our departure next morning.

-Since our visit, Fonab have opened their Woodland Spa which offers all the usual treatments plus a 15 metre pool.
+Since our visit, the Fonab Castle Hotel have opened their Woodland Spa which offers all the usual treatments plus a 15 metre pool.
 That would be a lovely antidote to a walk out in the crisp snowy air!
 I also note that they have included falconry in their 2022 Hogmanay package.
 If this is a success I’m sure it will become a standard activity.